Sagebrush

 • Bedding material that naturally repelled insects

-Certain tribes honored sagebrush as a grandmother plant, representing ancient wisdom and endurance through difficult seasons.
-Traditional stories tell of warriors carrying small bundles for spiritual protection during long journeys.
+Certain tribes honored sagebrush as a grandmother plant.
+It represented ancient wisdom and endurance through difficult seasons.
+Warriors carried small bundles for spiritual protection during long journeys.
+The plant earned respect as a survivor that thrived where others struggled—a powerful symbol of persistence in tribal teachings.

 paria road, road, desert